KeystoneHQ/keystone-developer/docs/integration/sign/bitcoin.md

 <!-- tabs:end -->

+All you need is to give the result of `nextPart` to a QR code presenter component, Keystone can then scan and parse the transaction data.

 You can change the value of `KeystoneSDK.maxFragmentLen` to modify the capacity of a single QR code, the default length is `400`.
+> **Note**: The longer the fragment length, the more difficult it is for Keystone to scan.

 ### Example
 An example of PSBT QR code